Eftekasat

-Eftekasat (افتكاسات) is an Egyptian jazz band that was established in late 2001 and gave its debut performance in February 2002 at the Cairo Jazz Club.
+Eftekasat (افتكاسات /arz/, "innovations") is an Egyptian jazz band that was established in late 2001 and gave its debut performance in February 2002 at the Cairo Jazz Club.
 The band has been praised by critics for the melding of different music styles.
 In 2015 Eftekasat became the resident performing band for Saturday Night Live Arabia.

 Eftekasat is one of the few Egyptian independent music groups to establish its reputation in a short time.